 That helps explain why she’s received an A+ rating from the Florida Better Business Bureau.
-If you have a tax-related issue – no matter how small or how large – setting up an initial consultation with Mary E. King, a tax attorney in Florida, is the first step you should take towards relief.
+If you have a tax-related issue – no matter how small or how large – setting up an initial consultation with Mary E. King, a tax attorney in Sarasota, Florida, is the first step you should take towards relief.

 The Law Office of Mary King P.L. offers complete IRS problem-solving services including all areas from tax debt settlement to planning the most efficient tax strategy for individuals and businesses.
 Call us today to schedule an initial consultation.
 With years of experience as a tax lawyer in Sarasota for many clients, Attorney Mary E. King can make sure that your tax issues are resolved in your favor.
 Fill out our online contact form, or call us at 941-906-7585.
 Remember, at the Law Office of Mary E. King, we are focused on solving your tax issues for good.

 The information in this blog post is provided for informational purposes only and is not intended to be legal advice.
 You should not make a decision whether or not to contact an attorney based upon the information in this blog post.
 No attorney-client relationship is formed nor should any such relationship be implied.
 If you require legal advice, please consult with an attorney licensed to practice in your jurisdiction.